Valley Community Development Strategic Plan Executive Summary – 2016-2020

 - The Board will have increased its racial/ethnic and other dimensions of diversity in its membership and leadership, including program constituents and low income residents.

-- The Valley CDC Board and staff are committed to ongoing internal discussions of diversity, inclusion, social justice, racial justice, and power issues.
+- The Valley Community Development Board and staff are committed to ongoing internal discussions of diversity, inclusion, social justice, racial justice, and power issues.

-- The Board and Valley CDC as an organization will use intentional inclusive practices for its meetings, practices, policies, and other ongoing work.
+- The Board and Valley Community Development as an organization will use intentional inclusive practices for its meetings, practices, policies, and other ongoing work.

-Valley CDC’s 30th Anniversary events will be designed to increase Valley’s visibility and fund development capacity.
+Valley Community Development’s 30th Anniversary events will be designed to increase Valley’s visibility and fund development capacity.
 Planning shall be held in late 2015 for the 2017 events.